Azure/azure-iot-sdk-python/README.md

 This repository contains the following SDKs:

 * [Azure IoT Device SDK](azure-iot-device) - /azure-iot-device
-    * Provision a device using the Device Provisioning Service for use with the Azure IoT Hub
+    * Provision a device using the Device Provisioning Service for use with the Azure IoT hub
-    * Send/receive telemetry between a device and the Azure IoT Hub
+    * Send/receive telemetry between a device or module and the Azure IoT hub or Azure IoT Edge device
-    * Handle direct methods invoked by the Azure IoT Hub on a device
+    * Handle direct methods invoked by the Azure IoT hub on a device
+    * Handle twin events and report twin updates
+    * *Still in development*
+        - *Blob/File upload*
+        - *Invoking method from a module client onto a leaf device*

 * Azure IoT Hub SDK **(COMING SOON)**
     * Do service/management operations on the Azure IoT Hub